 Your housing changes according to program activities.
-Accommodations include homestays, residence at the dormitory-style Monteverde Biological Station, and stays at other rural field stations.
+Accommodations include homestays, residence at the dormitory-style Monteverde Biological Station, stays at other rural field stations, and camping.
 You live with other UC students.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
+UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 The Resident Director and local staff help students adapt to life in the field and provide assistance with academics, housing, safety, and other issues.
 Meet our staff...

 Five courses are required for the program:

-Students in the quarter system enroll in five classes to reach the program requirement of 16 UC quarter units and pursue a full-time course of study.
+Students from quarter system campuses enroll in all five courses to reach the program requirement of 16 quarter units of UC credit.
+All students complete a full-time course of study while abroad.

 Internships, Research, and Independent Study